Mindful photo walks in Bristol

 Spending time in nature boosts your mood, confidence and working memory.
 It also helps to relieve stress and anxiety, as well as getting your creative juices flowing.
 By the end of the walk, you’ll be brimming with photos ideas!

-Learn to look again
+Learn to look Close

 Photography encourages you to notice the small details: seeing ordinary, unusual and everyday objects in a new light.
 Look around and observe what grabs your attention.
-Take notice and look again.
+Take notice and look closely.
 Capture the image and the feeling – focus your mind.

 Join me for more mindful photography tips over the coming season – and keep an eye on my blog for mindfulness exercises you can apply in your day-to-day life.